lrkrol/Noctifer-Music/docs/README.md

 ### Shuffle

 Shuffle mode can be toggled and will apply immediately to your current active song list, be it the current song's directory (if you selected a song to start playing from a directory) or your custom playlist (if you selected a song to start playing from the playlist).
-When shuffle is on, repeat is also on: after the last song, it will start again with a newly shuffled list.
+Shuffle goes through all songs once, before starting over with a newly shuffled list: when shuffle is on, repeat is also on.

 ### Uninterrupted playback while browsing or playlist editing